Parable of the Renegades

 "All right, I'm done."

 "Best friends!"
-Davis threw in.
+Davis threw in, taking the seat next to his.

 "You know you're best friends when you can go at each other's throats..."
 Lucas started.